Jose Garcia Player Props: Reds vs. Phillies

 - The Phillies gave up the fifth-fewest home runs in baseball (150 total, 0.9 per game).

-- Wheeler (0-1) makes the start for the Phillies, his second of the season.
+- Falter (0-1) takes the mound for the Phillies to make his second start of the season.

-- In his last appearance on Saturday, the right-hander tossed 4 1/3 innings against the Texas Rangers, giving up four earned runs while surrendering seven hits.
+- The left-hander last appeared on Sunday against the Texas Rangers, when he tossed 5 1/3 innings, allowing two earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.